ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _Journal of Education 1875-2015_](https://iiif.archivelab.org/iiif/sim_journal-of-education_1882-10-26_16_391?page=6)

 #### 1882-10-26

 <table style="width: 100%;"><tr><td style="width: 50%">

+ He cannot
+promise to return rejected MSS., or correspond with the writers.
+Cor-
+respondents should aim at brevity; the pressure on our columns impera-
+tively demands it.]

+A LITERARY CURIOSITY.

 [The following remarkable little poem is a contribution to
 the San Francisco Times from the pen of Mrs. H. A. Deming.